Bowel cancer symptoms: your questions answered

 I'm worried about my symptoms.
 Can I buy a test?

-It is important to remember that screening is for people with no symptoms.
-If you are worried about any symptoms, you should visit your doctor.
+It's important to remember that screening is for people with no symptoms.
+If you're worried about any symptoms, you should visit your doctor.

 Self-test kits you can buy over the counter will vary in quality, so the results could be misleading.
 Before NHS screening programmes, like bowel cancer screening, are implemented, the NHS will thoroughly consider all the available evidence and consider whether the benefits outweigh any risks.